defog-ai/sql-eval/prompts/README.md

 # Defining your prompt
-You can define your prompt in the following structure way
+You can define your prompt using the following structure.

 ```
 ### Instructions: